Hernia Surgery – Groin, Umbilicus, Hiatus Hernia

 Timeline for Healing

-• Full recovery: 4–6 weeks (depending on the type of surgery)
+• Full recovery: in 4–6 weeks

-• Avoid heavy lifting during this time
+• Avoid heavy lifting during this period

 Things to Avoid During Recovery